kylrs/gagbot.js/README.md

   node src/bot.js
 ```

-  7. You can test your bot using the `gb!ping` command in your server chat, which is included in the `core` module.
+  7. You can test your bot using the `ping` command in your server chat, which is included in the `core` module.
+By default, you can either tag the bot to summon it, or use the prefix `!`.

   8. [Configure GaGBot](https://github.com/kylrs/gagbot.js/wiki/Configuration)!